-How did $12million bridge collapse in Kenya?
+How did $12 million bridge collapse in Kenya?

 Infrastructure promises

-Kenya's national elections are scheduled for August 8, and President Kenyatta's main opposition is veteran opposition leader Raila Odinga
+Kenya's national elections are scheduled for August 8, and President Kenyatta's main competition is veteran opposition leader Raila Odinga

 The Kenyan government has relied heavily on Chinese-built and Chinese-financed projects to achieve the president's infrastructure campaign promises.